-Future studies may find it useful to reduce the dimensionality of the parameter space in order to assess direct search constraints or sensitivities of hadron colliders in the parameter region of the model that globally fits the flavour data.
-We notice that each 95$\%$ region is a slim banana-shaped curve in the parameter plane.
-Following Ref.~\cite{Allanach:2021gmj}, we characterise this slim banana shape with a curve.
-Restricting to the curve should give a reasonable approximation to the well-fit region, which could be particularly useful for observables that are not very sensitive to the precise value of $\theta_{23}$.
-The curve (which has been fit-by-eye and shown on the figure as a dashed line) is

-where $x$ is the coordinate on the abscissa.
-The $S_3$ leptoquark model has $a=-0.006$, $b=0.007$ and is within the 95$\%$ CL region for $0.8 \geq x \geq 0.08$.
-The \BthreeLtwo{} has values $a=-0.0018$, $b = 0.007$ and the $95\%$ CL is for the domain $0.6 \geq x\geq 0.08$.
-By imposing (\ref{fitbyeye}), the number of free parameters of each model is reduced from three to two, facilitating presentation in two-dimensional graphical form.
+For each model, a very thin region of allowed parameter space extends to the right-hand side of each plot for small values of $-\theta_{23}$ which is not visible (but which can be seen when the ordinate is plotted with a logarithmic scaling, for example).